This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Ingredients in this Sidecar recipe
+Ingredients in a Sidecar

 Why is it called a Sidecar?
 The most common origin story of the Sidecar cocktail is that it was created in 1918, named after an American army captain stationed in Paris in World War I who rode around in a motorcycle sidecar.
 The iconic Harry’s New York Bar in Paris takes credit for the invention of the drink (it also claims classics like the Between the Sheets and the White Lady).
+The Sidecar ingredients are:

 • 2 oz Cognac (such as Hennessy, Rémy Martin or another brand)